Office of Health

 • 1.6.
 PREVENTIVE SERVICES

-Flu Vaccination in the past Year (Ages 18 Years and Older)
+Had Flu Vaccination in the Past Year (Ages 18 Years and Older)

-Flu Vaccination in the past Year (Ages 65 Years and Older)
+Had Flu Vaccination in the Past Year (Ages 65 Years and Older)

-HPV Vaccine Uptake (Women Ages 18-26 Years Old)
+Had at Least One Dose of HPV Vaccine (Women Ages 18-26 Years Old)

-Mammogram within the past 2 Years (Women Ages 50-74 Years Old)
+Had Mammogram within the Past 2 Years (Women Ages 50 to 74 Years)

 2.1.
 Child Health